High-quality proofreading service for students and academics

 I also proofread Bibliographies in German and Spanish.

-I work at a high level of quality and integrity at all times and in accordance with the Chartered Institute of Editing and Proofreading's Code of Practice.
+I work at a high level of quality and integrity at all times.

 WHAT DIFFERENCE WILL A PROOFREADER MAKE TO YOUR THESIS?